The best independent guide to Tavira

-• Day One – Praia de Tavira beach
+• Day One – Explore the historic centre of Tavira

-• Day Two – Explore the historic centre of Tavira
+• Day Two – Praia de Tavira (beach trip)

-• Day Three – Day trip to Vila Real de Santo Antonio
+• Day Three – Day trip to Vila Real de Santo Antonio (and Ayamonte, Spain optional)

 • Day Six – Day trip to Faro

-• Day Seven – Day trip to Olhao or beach day to Cabanas
+• Day Seven – Day trip to Olhao

-Note: A rental car is not needed to explore the eastern Algarve as there is regular and inexpensive public transport that connects all of the major towns of the region.
+Note: A rental car is not needed to explore the eastern Algarve as there is a regular and inexpensive public transport that connects all of the major towns of the region.

 Related articles: Praia de Tavira guide - Tavira beach guide

-The Praia do Barril is another stunning beach of the Tavira coastline.
-The beach is also the setting for one of the most unique monuments of the Algarve, the Anchor Cemetery.
-This memorial comprises of over one hundred rusting anchors aligned in the sand dunes and remembers the former tuna fishing which was based on the beach.
+The Praia do Barril is a unique and beautiful beach found along the Ilha do Tavira sandy shoreline.
+Barril beach was the location of a small tuna fishing community that was abandoned in the 1960s, and is the setting for one of the most unique monuments of the Algarve, the Cemitério das Âncoras (Anchor Cemetery).
+This memorial comprises of over one hundred rusting anchors aligned in the sand dunes that surround the beach.